tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 **summary**

-to generate CSS source maps:
+to generate CSS source maps in production mode:

 - use `MiniCssExtractPlugin` (not `style-loader`)
 - add `map: {inline: false}` CSS processor option to configuration of `OptimizeCSSAssetsPlugin`

-- set `devtool` to `source-map`-like value to generate CSS source maps in development mode
+to generate CSS source maps in development mode:

+- same requirements as for production mode
+- set `devtool` to `source-map`-like value

 add manifest
 ------------